Aberdeen assistant Allan Russell exits England role after being passenger in car involved in drink-driving incident - Evening Express

-Aberdeen assistant Allan Russell will no longer work as a strikers coach for England due to his involvement in a drink-driving incident which left a man with life-changing injuries.
+Aberdeen FC will stand by assistant boss Allan Russell after his involvement in a drink-driving incident which left a man with life-changing injuries was revealed.

-Russell, who joined the Dons last month as Stephen Glass’ number two, was a passenger in his Audi RS6 down south when it rammed a Vauxhall Corsa injuring its driver – according to the Sun.
+Russell joined the Dons last month as Stephen Glass’ number two and has lost his role as a strikers coach with Gareth Southgate’s England due to the incident.

+In July 2020, he was a passenger in his Audi RS6 down south when it rammed a Vauxhall Corsa in Shirburn, Oxfordshire, injuring its driver – according to the Sun.

 The 40-year-old, who has been lauded for his Superior Striker coaching and work with stars like Harry Kane, was fined £2,000 after admitting letting his brother Simon – who was twice the limit and had no insurance – drive.

-Danny Moss, 43 — an off-duty ambulance driver — suffered life-changing injuries in the smash in Shirburn, Oxon, last year, county magistrates heard.
+Danny Moss, 43 — an off-duty ambulance driver — suffered life-changing injuries in the smash, county magistrates heard.

+Last night, a spokesperson for Aberdeen FC said they were aware of the incident and stood by the “deeply remorseful” former Hamilton and Kilmarnock forward.

+A statement read: “The club has now been made aware of all the circumstances surrounding a regrettable road traffic accident last year, in which Allan was a passenger in the vehicle.

 Russell’s spokesman reportedly said: “He doesn’t want to be a distraction to England going into the Euros.”